Resignation Letter for Personal Reasons (14 Best Examples)

 The way you phrase this section can play a significant role in helping you maintain a positive relationship with your soon-to-be-ex-employer; thus, it is always good practice to explain your reasons clearly and rationally.

-It is often best to keep this to one main reason because employers are busy people, and they probably would not want to read through a long list of why you have decided to quit your job.
+It is often best to keep this to one main reason because employers are busy people, and they probably would not want to read through a long list of reasons why you have decided to quit your job.

 On the other hand, if several factors have contributed to the decision to resign from your post, consider only stating whichever is most poignant.
-Focusing on how your reasons for leaving the organization relate specifically to your role is also a great idea as it helps you exit the organization on good terms.
+Focusing on how your reasons for leaving the organization relate specifically to your role is also a great idea, as it helps you exit the organization on good terms.

 Thank your employer

 Even though you are leaving the organization, it is important to acknowledge that your employer has still provided an opportunity for growth in your job role.
-Thank them for the opportunities they presented to you or the experience gained while working for the company.
+Thank them for the opportunities they presented to you or the experience you gained while working for the company.

 You could also highlight a few employees within the organization that you have worked with and state that it has been your pleasure working with them and that you hope the time spent with them has been beneficial.